cenkkaragoz/multi-dockeronAWS/README.md

-# The appliction is a simple calculation of fabionacci indexes value.
-# The Application is a kind of test about docker containers.
+# Amazon WS, ElasticBean Multi Container sample.
+These three apps which are working with redis and postgres are going to be deployed on AWS Elasticbean by travis-ci

-# Application contains: Redis, Postgres and a worker.
+# Application contains: Redis, Postgres, client, api(or server) and a worker which helps to calculate somethings on the app.

-# AWS Multicontaine deployment features.
+# AWS Multicontaine deployment #

-#
-# !!
-The code is copying from uDemy !!